Original Watercolor and Mixed Media Paintings

 Ellen Allgaier Fountain, N.W.S.

-Over the past four years, I have gradually shifted the focus of my work from studio still lifes to plein air landscapes.
+Over the past few years, I have gradually shifted the focus of my landscape painting from studio work to plein air.
 Some of these paintings are done completely on-site; some of them are begun on site and then either finished in the studio from my sketches/small color studies or by returning to the site another day.
 Some are done entirely in the studio, using my small plein air color studies, sketchbook value/composition thumbnails and occasionally, reference photos I took at the site.

 a way, I feel like I have come full circle landscapes are what I began

 painting right out of college.
 Of course, they also have thirty plus years of painting

 The paintings shown are just a small sample of what I have available.
 Please contact me for further information about these originals or to arrange a studio visit.